dselimovic02/hack-the-box/HTB-Academy/web_requests/README.md

 This time we are tasked to use browser dev tools instead of cURL.

-  1. Search for the target, with its IP address, inside our browser of choice.
+  1. Search for the target, with its IP address, inside your browser of choice.
   2. Open brower dev tools [ctrl + shift + i].
   3. Open Network tab.
   4. Refresh [ctrl + r].